Cantbebad/chess-pairing-unit-tests/README.md

 Unit tests for https://github.com/sbezo/chess-pairing and https://github.com/sbezo/chess-pairing-dev

-Uses packages jsdom, jQuery and custom cookie wrapper, in NodeJs to test web page code.
+Uses packages jsdom, jQuery and custom cookie wrapper, to test web page code in NodeJs.

 Unit Test app is also custom.